-1. You can name your partner’s best friend and state a positive quality that person has.
+1. You can name your partner’s best friend and identify a positive quality that the person has.

 2. You and your partner are playful with each other.

 3. You think your partner has good ideas.

 4. You’d like to become more like your partner, at least in some ways.